Yakifo/amqtt/docs/references/broker_config.md

 ## Example

-When a configuration is passed to the `amqtt` script, here is the equivalent format for the structures above:
+When a configuration is passed to the `amqtt` script, here is the equivalent format based on the structures above:

 ```yaml
 listeners: